DNA Ternary Full Adder: Results

-The blocking strand $B_{in}$ contains the toehold $t_a$ along with the long domains $c$ and $t_x$.
-The toehold $t_a$ binds to the $t_a^*$ site of $GATE1_{ij}$, effectively locking it through the complementary base pairing principle of DNA (Equation \ref{equa-2} and Figure \ref{figure1}).
+The blocking strand B$_{in}$ contains the toehold $t_a$ along with the long domains $c$ and $t_x$.
+The toehold $t_a$ binds to the $t_a^*$ site of GATE1$_{ij}$, effectively locking it through the complementary base pairing principle of DNA (Equation \ref{equa-2} and Figure \ref{figure1}).
 Given that the toehold $t_a$ comprises only five bases, there is a risk of detachment after locking solely by this interaction.
-To mitigate this risk, we have added domain $c^*$ to the 5’ end of domain $a_{i}$ to enhance the stability of $B_{in}$'s binding to $GATE1_{ij}$, ensuring that the toehold $t_{a}^*$ remains firmly locked.
-We conducted an evaluation of the binding stability of $B_{in}$ to $GATE1_{ij}$ both before and subsequent to the addition of domain $c^*$.
-The results indicate that $GATE1_{ij}$ exhibits a higher binding efficacy with $B_{in}$ following the incorporation of domain $c^*$ (see Supporting Information S4).
-This design effectively prevents the toehold $t_a$ in $inputA_{i}$ from engaging in an SDR with the $t_a^*$ site of the gate structure, thereby ensuring that the output strand modified with fluorescence is not displaced.
-Upon locking $GATE1_{ij}$, the reaction proceeds with $GATE2$. $GATE2$ is a stable structure formed through base pairing in the $c$ domain, while the toehold site $t_{a}^*$ remains exposed.
-The blocking strand $B_{in}$ engages in an SDR with the exposed toehold site $t_a^*$ of $GATE2$ (Equation \ref{equa-3} and Figure \ref{figure1}), leading to the displacement of the output strand that carries the fluorescence modification.
+To mitigate this risk, we have added domain $c^*$ to the 5’ end of domain $a_{i}$ to enhance the stability of B$_{in}$'s binding to GATE1$_{ij}$, ensuring that the toehold $t_{a}^*$ remains firmly locked.
+We conducted an evaluation of the binding stability of B$_{in}$ to GATE1$_{ij}$ both before and subsequent to the addition of domain $c^*$.
+The results indicate that GATE1$_{ij}$ exhibits a higher binding efficacy with B$_{in}$ following the incorporation of domain $c^*$ (see Supporting Information S4).
+This design effectively prevents the toehold $t_a$ in inputA$_{i}$ from engaging in a TMSD with the $t_a^*$ site of the gate structure, thereby ensuring that the output strand modified with fluorescence is not displaced.
+Upon locking GATE1$_{ij}$, the reaction proceeds with GATE$2$.
+GATE$2$ is a stable structure formed through base pairing in the $c$ domain, while the toehold site $t_{a}^*$ remains exposed.
+The blocking strand B$_{in}$ engages in a TMSD with the exposed toehold site $t_a^*$ of GATE$2$ (Equation \ref{equa-3} and Figure \ref{figure1}), leading to the displacement of the output strand that carries the fluorescence modification.
 The resulting computational output, SUM2, can be determined by analyzing the fluorescent signal.